garrandall/popular-music-data/tracks/your-wonderful-sweet-sweet-love-the-supremes.md

 That mine wasn't there, oh, oh
 Oh but then, you came to me and proved the theory
 And all of my days
-I wanna have you near me with a...
+I wanna have you near me with a
 Your wonderful sweet, sweet love
 That's all I need now
 Your wonderful sweet, sweet love